How to Keep Your Drains Clean and Prevent Future Blockages

 1. Don’t use chemical drain cleaners

-Chemical drain cleaners can cause harm to your pipes over time.
-They may also be harmful to the environment.
-They could also be harmful when used in conjunction with other products for cleaning.
+Chemical drain cleaners may cause damage to your pipes over time, and can could also cause harm to the environment.
+They may also be hazardous when combined with other products for cleaning.

-Do not flush non-decomposable materials in your toilet, such as cotton swabs, paper towels, dental floss or feminine hygiene products since they are not able to dissolve naturally, and could instead cause costly repairs in sewers or the septic tanks.
+Avoid flushing non-decomposable items in your toilet, like cotton swabs, paper towels or dental floss, as well as feminine hygiene products because they are not able to break down naturally and will instead cause expensive repairs in sewers or the septic tanks.

 | Do’s | Don’ts |